 The Statewide Initiatives support the NSP II goals for IOM #4, #5, #6, & #7 by increasing the preparation of academic and practice leaders, graduating additional faculty and hospital educators, recruiting and retaining new nursing faculty, increasing the completions of terminal degrees for existing faculty, and sharing important leadership and simulation resources with clinical practice leaders and academic faculty leaders to meet the developing needs of the future nursing workforce.

-Current statewide initiatives include: (1) Graduate Nursing Scholarships for students to complete the graduate education necessary to become nursing faculty at Maryland institutions of higher education, (2) New Nurse Faculty Fellowships, for new nurse faculty hired by Maryland institutions to expand enrollments in their nursing programs, (3) Nurse Educator Doctoral Grants for Practice and Dissertation Research for existing faculty to expedite doctoral degree completions, (4) Nurse Leadership Institute for Nursing Practice and Education (NLI) to build Maryland’s nursing leadership capacity and (5) Maryland Clinical Simulation Resource Consortium (MSCRC) to increase the quality and quantity of simulation used in nursing education in Maryland.
+Current statewide initiatives include: (1) Academic Nurse Educator Certification Award (ANEC), for nurses who demonstrate excellence as an academic nurse educator through achieving and maintaining the National League for Nursing's Certified Nurse Educator (CNE) credential, (2) Hal and Jo Cohen Graduate Nursing Scholarships (GNF) for students to complete the graduate education necessary to become nursing faculty at Maryland institutions of higher education, (3) New Nurse Faculty Fellowships (NNFF), for new nurse faculty hired by Maryland institutions to expand enrollments in their nursing programs, (4) Nurse Educator Doctoral Grants for Practice and Dissertation Research (NEDG) for existing faculty to expedite doctoral degree completions, (5) Nurse Leadership Institute (NLI) to promote innovations between education and practice to lead change and advance health and (6) Maryland Clinical Simulation Resource Consortium (MCSRC) to increase the quality and quantity of simulation used in nursing education in Maryland.

 Hal and Jo Cohen Graduate Nursing Faculty Scholarships (GNF)